kjhass/PublicKB/Control Portal/understang-cost estimates in control.md

  - Any Service Task charges

 ***Month to Date***
- - Base on Current Hour data, this is the month to date estimate
+ - This is the month to date estimate based on Current Hour data

 For the following views, the estimations are displayed with the following data:
-***Month Estimate*** represents the estimation of the usage cost from the creation of the server til the end of the month.
+***Month Estimate*** represents the estimation of the usage cost from the creation of the server til the end of the month
-***Current Hour*** is the cost of the current hour.
+***Current Hour*** is the cost of the current hour
-***Month to Date*** is the accumulated cost since the creation of the server.
+***Month to Date*** is the accumulated cost since the creation of the server

 ### Data Center View
 ![Datacenter](../images/estimator/datacenter.png)